 LESSON NO. 3: Never let your husband know you think he was right.

 This can have serious “I told you so” effects.
 And even “See!
 His intelligence is a result of my genes”.
 No darling.
 Intelligence comes from the mother.
 Google it up.
-Since we are all about raising boys with love, we smile at him and move on.
+BUT, since we are all about raising boys with love, we smile at him and move on.

 Now that we have learned our lessons, let me tell you about the LeapReader pen I have been raving about.